 Driving to Namibia

 There are land crossings between Namibia and its immediate neighbours, namely South Africa, Botswana, Angola and Zambia.

 Getting to Namibia by boat

-Namibia’s main ports are Walvis Bay and Lüderitz.
+Namibia's main port is Walvis Bay and the secondary port is Lüderitz.